 Where's the worm - the 10 most important Mezcal facts

-Smoky, strong and resinous: this is the answer to the question “What does mezcal taste like”.
+Smoky, strong and resinous: This is the answer to the question "What does Mezcal taste like?"
 But there is much more to this drink than just an exquisite taste.
-The best mezcal are elaborately crafted with a large amount of handwork to bring out an inimitable aroma.
-They are based on traditional recipes and manufacturing processes that go back centuries.
+The best Mezcal is made with great effort and a great deal of handwork to produce an inimitable aroma.
+They are based on traditional recipes and production processes that go back centuries.
 Mezcal is a piece of Mexico, a piece of history and a piece of quality of life.
-It's time to rediscover this time-honored drink.
+It is time to rediscover this time-honored drink.

 Back to the roots: Mezcal as the original form of tequila

 The Mexican spirit Mezcal is made from fermented, cooked agave hearts.
-That's why the spirit got its name.
+This is where the spirit got its name from.
 In the Aztec language Nahuatl, "mezcalli from metl" means agave and "ixcalli" means cooked.
-This makes cooked agave.
-Today it is produced in nine Mexican states, with a focus on Oaxaca.
-The high-proof drink is essentially the original form of tequila, as a wide variety of types of agave can be used to produce mezcal.
-This is exactly where the distinction to tequila lies, because distilleries are only allowed to use agave tequilana Weber.
-Anyone who sees a flaw in this is showing ignorance: Excellent mezcal is a quality product that does not have to hide behind any single malt.
-And let’s dispel another prejudice at this point.
+This results in cooked agave.
+Today it is produced in nine Mexican states, with the main focus being on Oaxaca.
+The high-proof drink is basically the original form of tequila, as a wide variety of agave species can be used to make mezcal.
+This is exactly where the distinction from tequila lies, as distilleries are only allowed to use the Agave tequilana Weber for it.
+Anyone who sees a flaw in this is showing ignorance: Excellent mezcal is a quality product that doesn't have to hide behind any single malt.
+And let's clear up another prejudice at this point.
 The worm in some mezcal is just a marketing gimmick and not a sign of quality - quite the opposite.

 Mezcal: the traditional hipster with an Aztec soul

-The history of mezcal dates back to the Aztecs before Spanish colonization in the 15th century.
-From weddings to funerals: over the centuries, the agave spirit has not been missing from any social event.
-What is all the more astonishing is that it has only been since the 1990s that mezcal has slowly started to receive the recognition it deserves around the world.
-On the one hand, this is thanks to the strict, official regulations on mezcal that have been passed since the 1990s.
-On the other hand, more and more excellent distilleries popped up that took on the rough, traditional drink.
-Today they are releasing a first-class mezcal that has long had a safe place at the bar in trendy bars around the world.
+The history of mezcal goes back to the Aztecs before Spanish colonization in the 15th century.
+From weddings to funerals: over the centuries, the agave spirit has been a staple at every social event.
+It is therefore all the more astonishing that mezcal has only slowly begun to receive the recognition it deserves worldwide since the 1990s.
+This is partly thanks to the strict, official regulations on mezcal that have been passed since the 1990s.
+On the other hand, more and more excellent distilleries have popped up to take on the rough, traditional drink.
+Today, they produce a first-class mezcal that has long had a secure place at the bar in trendy bars around the world.

-The Mexicans drink their mezcal straight because they appreciate its smoky taste and therefore carefully sip this fermented agave heart.
-Traditionally, mezcal is served in a jicara , which makes the taste experience even more authentic.
-If you like, you can complement the fine enjoyment with fruits or spices that harmonize par excellence with the smoke aroma.
+Mexicans drink their mezcal neat because they appreciate its smoky taste and therefore sip this fermented agave heart carefully.
+Mezcal is traditionally served in a jicara , which makes the taste experience even more authentic.
+If you like, you can complement the fine pleasure with fruits or spices that harmonize par excellence with the smoky aroma.
 Most mezcal comes from the region around the city of Oaxaca, where a combination of the drink with orange and roasted grasshoppers is popular.
-If this seems too strange for you, snack on a lime and the Sal de Gusano.
-The latter spice consists mainly of chili salt and the powder of dried, crushed agave caterpillars.
-The European connoisseur often likes to stick to the pure, pure enjoyment without any spicy accompaniments, which there is nothing wrong with.
-If you want to use the spirit primarily for mixing cocktails , you should choose Espadin Mezcal .
+If this seems too strange, try a lime and the sal de gusano.
+The latter spice consists mainly of chili salt and the powder of dried, chopped agave caterpillars.
+European connoisseurs often like to stick to the pure, unadulterated enjoyment without any spicy accompaniments, which is fine.
+If you want to use the spirit primarily for mixing cocktails , you should go for the Espadin mezcal .

-The mezcal can be distilled from any Mexican agave variety.
-For this reason, a breathtaking variety of tastes is achieved because the respective microclimate affects the aroma.
-There's no question about it: anyone who discovers mezcal will never get bored.
-Quality-conscious distilleries have recognized the possibilities and are relying on exciting agave varieties such as Agave Coyote (agave karwinskii latrans) or Agave Espadín (agave angustifolia).
+Mezcal can be distilled from any Mexican agave variety.
+This means that a breathtaking variety of flavors is achieved, because the respective microclimate affects the aroma.
+There is no question about it: anyone who discovers mezcal for themselves will never get bored.
+Quality-conscious distilleries have recognized the possibilities and rely on exciting agave varieties such as Agave Coyote (agave karwinskii latrans) or Agave Espadín (agave angustifolia).

 Global spirits sales amount to 35 billion liters.
-Of this, gin alone accounts for 820 million liters, while mezcal only accounts for six million liters.
+Of this, 820 million liters are gin alone, while mezcal accounts for just six million liters.
 This makes it a true gem.
 The quality of the drink is supported by the Consejo Regulador del Mezcal, which issued new regulations for three hierarchical mezcal categories in 2016/17:

 Around 86% of the Artesanal class, 13% Industrial and 1% Ancestral are exported.

-In addition, there are official product classes that are based on the level of maturity:
+In addition, there are official product classes based on the degree of maturity:

-• Reposado: Storage period of at least 60 days in wooden barrels
+- Reposado: Storage period at least 60 days in wooden barrels

-• Añejo: Storage period of at least one year
+- Añejo: Storage period at least one year

-It is worth noting that Joven accounts for the majority of the goods produced, 81%.
-This is followed by Reposado with 7% and Añejo with 2%.
+It is noteworthy that the majority of the product produced is Joven (81%).
+This is followed by Reposado (7%) and Añejo (2%).
 Why?
-The answer lies in botany.
-The mezcal is so complex that it is ready to drink after around seven years of aging in nature.
+The answer lies in the botany.
+Mezcal is so complex that it is ready to drink after around seven years of maturing in nature.
 Storage is not necessary to have a perfect, full taste experience.

 Mezcal: an economic engine of a region

-The majority of mezcal comes from the state of Oaxaca, where around 35,000 families rely on it directly or indirectly.
+Most of the mezcal comes from the state of Oaxaca, where around 35,000 families live off it directly or indirectly.
 It has become a real economic factor, although harvesting the agave and producing the finished drink requires a lot of hard physical labor.
-The income it generates feeds entire villages - especially when it comes from production that pays fair wages.
+The profits from it feed entire villages - especially when they come from production that pays fair wages.
 Many of the mezcaleros are not greedy and only produce a few hundred liters of mezcal per month.
-They know about the risks that overproduction would entail for the environment and ultimately for people.
+They are aware of the risks that overproduction would bring to the environment and ultimately to people.

 No chance for excess and carelessness

-Sustainability is the keyword of our new millennium - also with regard to mezcal production.
-The increase in importance of the drink on the world market could lead to the expansion of monocultures across the board and overharvesting of wild stocks.
+Sustainability is the key word of our new millennium - also with regard to mezcal production.
+The drink's increasing importance on the world market could lead to widespread monocultures and overharvesting of wild stocks.
 Responsible mezcaleros therefore rely on sustainable cultivation and fair prices for the workers.
 They ensure that our descendants can still enjoy this clear, full-bodied drink.
-In this way, mezcal becomes a spirit that stands for harmony, environmental awareness and progress with a firm focus on ancient traditions.
+In this way, mezcal becomes a spirit that stands for harmony, environmental awareness and progress with a firm focus on old traditions.

 Noble Coyote: the best of the wild

 There is something mystical and rudimentary about the production of mezcal.
-Nevertheless, or perhaps precisely because of this, with a lot of specialist knowledge, experience and passion, a spirit can be created that is full of robust exclusivity.
-That's exactly what Noble Coyote does.
-Under this striking name, distinctive, elegant mezcal are released that pamper the palate.
-As a responsible company, Noble Coyote's different Mezcal variants meet high standards in terms of sustainability.
+Despite this, or perhaps precisely because of this, with a lot of expertise, experience and passion, a spirit can be created that is full of robust exclusivity.
+This is exactly what Noble Coyote does.
+Under this striking name, distinctive, elegant mezcals are released that pamper the palate.
+As a responsible company, the different types of mezcal from Noble Coyote meet high standards in terms of sustainability.
 In addition, the company shows its high quality in its product focus: it concentrates on pure agave spirits.

 Feel the true soul of Mexico

 Mezcal is the true soul of Mexico.
-It is full-bodied like a single malt and diverse like the world of wines.
+It is as rich as a single malt and as diverse as the world of wine.
 Its originality and robustness fascinates, enchants and seduces.
-But, as with everything good in life, there are also dark sides to mezcal.
-By drinking responsibly and choosing a mezcal from sustainable cultivation, you can enjoy this treasure without any worries.
-Is your curiosity piqued?
-Embark on a culinary adventure trip to Mexico!
+But, as with everything beautiful in life, there are also dark sides to mezcal.
+By drinking responsibly and choosing a mezcal from a sustainable cultivation, you can enjoy this treasure without worry.
+Has your curiosity been aroused?
+Embark on a culinary adventure to Mexico!